Structural Chirality and Natural Optical Activity across the $\alpha$-to-$\beta$ Phase Transition in SiO$_2$ and AlPO$_4$ from first-principles: Conclusion

 Interestingly, the closely related structures of AlPO$_4$ and SiO$_2$ also highlights the role of the most polarizable oxide ions.
 The AlPO$_4$ and SiO$_2$ structures differ due to the ordering of Al and P sites in AlPO$_4$ which doubles the $c$ axis of the unit cell.
 As a result, the space groups of the higher symmetry phases are reversed (high temperature AlPO$_4$ of $P6_422$ symmetry has atom sites, including those of the polarizable oxygens, close to those of SiO$_2$ of $P6_222$ symmetry).
 This means that the optical activity sign of $P6_422$ AlPO$_4$ is the same as that of $P6_222$ SiO$_2$.

-Furthermore, our analysis of the chiral distortion pathway indicates a linear decrease in the magnitude of the rotatory power as the $\Gamma_3$ mode progresses from the high-symmetry to the low-symmetry phase.
-This trend suggests that the symmetry-lowering introduced by the distortion reduces the helicity of the structure (as shown in Figure ~\ref{Fig:NOA}).
+Furthermore, our analysis of the $\Gamma_3$-transition pathway indicates a linear decrease in the magnitude of the rotatory power as the $\Gamma_3$ mode progresses from the high-symmetry to the low-symmetry phase for both the SiO$_2$ and AlPO$_4$ crystals.
+This trend suggests that the symmetry-lowering introduced by the distortion reduces the handedness of the structure (as shown in Figure ~\ref{Fig:NOA}).
 Our results highlight the intricate relationship between structural chirality and optical activity in chiral crystals and caution against simplistic interpretations based solely on space group symmetry.

 \acknowledgments F.G.O. acknowledges financial support from MSCA-PF 101148906 funded by the European Union and the Fonds de la Recherche Scientifique (FNRS) through the FNRS-CR 1.B.227.25F grant.
 F.G.-O. and E.B. acknowledge the Fonds de la Recherche Scientifique (FNRS) for financial support, the PDR project CHRYSALID No.40003544 and the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the F.R.S.-FNRS under Grant No. 2.5020.11 as well as computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement No. 1910247.
 F.G.-O. and E. B. also acknowledge support from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 964931 (TSAR).
 We also recognize the support of the West Virginia High Education Policy Commission under the call Research Challenge Grand Program 2022, Award RCG 23-007 and NASA EPSCoR Award 80NSSC22M0173